Graphics card not working? Here’s what to do [easy fixes]

 If there are more PCIe x16 slots on your motherboard, try seating the graphics card there and see if the PC detects it now.

-Also, make sure the SATA cables are correctly connected and not torn in any place.
+Also, make sure the SATA cables are correctly connected and not torn.

 Method 9: Repair Or Buy A New Graphics Card

-If none of the above solutions helped you fix this issue, it’s likely your graphics card is malfunctioning or broken.
+If none of the above solutions helped you fix this issue, your graphics card is likely malfunctioning or broken.
 If the card still has a warranty, then take it to any nearby service center and have it fixed.

-If it’s not covered by the warranty or the warranty has ended, you would be better off buying a new graphics card.
+If it’s not covered by the warranty or has ended, you would be better off buying a new graphics card.